-Several monuments date from this era, most notably the railroad’s Vagón Histórico (1898), an historic railcar in a small plaza at San Martín and Almirante Brown.
-Immediately across the street, Banco de la Nación has preserved its classic lava-block style, but the supermarket that occupies the former Compañía Argentina del Sud (1919) has concealed its vintage details with hideous painted signs on all sides (pointlessly, as it has no competition in town).
+Several monuments date from this era, most notably the railroad’s 1898 Vagón Histórico (corner of San Martín and Almirante Brown), a historical railcar in a small plaza.
+Immediately across the street, Banco de la Nación has preserved its classic lava-block style.
+The former Compañía Argentina del Sud (1919) now hosts a supermarket that has sadly concealed its vintage details with painted signs on all sides.
 One block west stands the Sociedad Española (1915).

-Along the waterfront, the Museo Regional Mario Brozoski (Brown and Colón, tel.
-0297/487-0673, 8 a.m.–5 p.m. weekdays, 3–7 p.m. weekends, free) holds artifacts from the English corvette Swift, sunk nearby in 1770 and rediscovered in 1982.
-Several kilometers northeast, Balneario Las Piletas is a volcanic beach area where retreating tides leave pools warm enough for swimming, at least in summer.
+Along the waterfront, the Museo Regional Mario Brozoski (Colón and Belgrano, tel.
+0297/4871358, 1pm-7pm daily in summer, 10am-5pm daily the rest of the year, free) holds artifacts from the English corvette Swift, sunk nearby in 1770 and rediscovered in 1982.
+Four kilometers northeast, Balneario Las Piletas is a volcanic beach area where retreating tides leave pools warm enough for swimming, at least in summer.

 Reserva Natural Ría Deseado

-One of coastal Patagonia’s primo wildlife sites, the Ría Deseado submerges a long narrow valley that once carried more freshwater.
-As the freshwater flow diminished, seawater penetrated farther and farther inland, creating new islands and other fauna-rich habitats.
-Offshore islands also form part of the reserve.
+One of coastal Patagonia’s prime wildlife sites, the Ría Deseado submerges a long narrow valley that once carried more fresh water.
+As the fresh water flow diminished, seawater penetrated farther and farther inland, creating new islands and other fauna-rich habitats.

 Getting There and Around